-As well as being a crucial skill in recording multi-part harmonies, being able to play closely to your own takes has many advantages in general recording.
-Many guitarists, including Randy Rhoads, used to double track all of their lead parts to achieve a fatter sound.
+As well as being a crucial skill in recording multi-part harmonies, being able to play close to your own takes has many advantages in general.
+Many guitarists, including Randy Rhoads, used to double-track all of their lead parts to achieve a fatter sound.

-Double tracking rhythm guitar parts is also the best way to add presence and body to your recorded guitar sound, so this is a skill that is well worth investing your time in.
+Double-tracking rhythm guitar parts are also the best way to add presence and body to your recorded guitar sound, so this is a skill that is well worth investing your time in.

 4. Mix Up Tones & Sounds

-When tracking multiple parts very closely to each other, the human ear can struggle to differentiate the different lines being played.
+When tracking multiple parts very close to each other, the human ear can struggle to differentiate the different lines being played.